vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 ### <a id="dep-nsx-alb"> </a> Deploy NSX Advanced Load Balancer

-As part of the prerequisites, you must have the NSX Advanced Load Balancer 22.1.2 OVA downloaded and imported to the content library.
+As a prerequisites, you must have the NSX Advanced Load Balancer 22.1.2 OVA downloaded and imported to the content library.
 Deploy the NSX Advanced Load Balancer under the resource pool **“nsx-alb-components”**  and place it under the folder **“nsx-alb-components”**.

 To deploy NSX Advanced Load Balancer, complete the following steps.